Hello, my name is Jason Brownlee, PhD.

 I’m a father, husband, professional developer, and machine learning practitioner.

-I’m a husband, father and professional developer.
-I also have a few higher degrees in Artificial Intelligence and I’ve worked on machine learning systems for defense, startups and severe weather forecasting.
+I have a Masters and PhD degree in Artificial Intelligence and I’ve worked on machine learning systems for defense, startups, and severe weather forecasting.

-I know what it is like to feel overwhelmed by the vast amounts of blogs, courses, books, papers and software tools available.
+I know what it is like to feel overwhelmed by the vast amounts of blogs, courses, books, papers and software tools available on machine learning.

 It is difficult to know where to start and how to know which resources are worth the effort.